 The holidays are a big part of our lives, and it's incredible how Kelly takes each of them to the next level - from family costumes at Halloween to transforming our house into a winter wonderland at Christmas.
 The tree is trimmed perfectly and filled with Kelly's childhood ornaments - her grandma took her every year to pick out a special ornament and she is excited to continue this tradition with the next generation.
 Throughout the year, the house smells delicious with all of her home-cooked food, including the best meatballs (seriously, they're that good) and delicious chocolate chip cookies.

 Most of all, Kelly is an amazing mom to our son, Jackson.
 She is patient, loving, and gentle - exactly how I knew she would be.
-When Jackson arrived, Kelly always knew what to do, from kissing boo-boos to making sure he eats all of his vegetables.
+When Jackson arrived, Kelly always knew what to do, from bedtime songs to making sure he eats all of his vegetables.
 Kelly helps Jackson's imagination soar with playtime and keeps him grounded with an understanding of right and wrong.
-She works part-time (and usually from home) to have more time for sharing life's simple moments with him, like going to the library and the park, cooking dinner together, reading books, and taking walks through our neighborhood.
+She works part-time, and from home, to have more time for sharing life's simple moments with him, like going to the library and the park, cooking dinner together, reading books, and taking walks through our neighborhood.
 Kelly can't wait until she can share these and other special moments with another child.

 A few of Kelly's Favorite Things: